Summary Page: Matariki and Navigation - Kupe, Cook and Today

-The small cluster of stars known as Matariki appear just before dawn, low on the north-eastern horizon in early June.
-This heralds the Māori New Year: a perfect time for our journey of discovery to explore the significance of matariki; to navigate by the stars; to paddle a traditional waka; to explore Cook's landing sites; to use 18th century navigation and charting techniques and to see how they compare with modern marine navigation and charting.
+Matariki was originally a solar celebration that marked the solstice and let people commemorate dead and think about new year.
+Matariki means the eye of the Ariki, as the small star cluster rises just before dawn in early June from the same point that the Sun rises on the north-eastern horizon.
+This heralds the Māori New Year: a perfect time for our journey of discovery to explore the significance of Matariki; to appreciate the importance of stars in early navigation; to paddle a traditional waka; to explore Cook's landing sites; to use 18th century navigation and charting techniques and to see how they compare with modern marine navigation and charting.

 Our field trip will focus on the stories behind two great navigators:

 - It is generally believed the great Polynesian navigator Kupe arrived here from Hawaiki over 700 years ago.
-Tohunga kōkōrangi (expert astronomers) like Kupe used used stars and star clusters such as Matariki and constant observations of their environment to help them navigate across the vast Pacific ocean.
+Tohunga tarai waka (navigators) like Kupe were accompanied by tohunga kōkōrangi (expert astronomers).
+They used a series of complex techniques that involved zenith stars, pairs of stars, star compasses plus constant observations of their environment such as waves, birds and winds and to help them navigate across the vast Pacific ocean.

 - On the 6th of October 1769 (250 years ago), Captain Cook using the latest technology including the sextant and chronometer, sailed the Endeavour into Poverty Bay.
 Two days later he became the first European to set foot on Aotearoa New Zealand.